utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 2. **Text chat**: You can also use the text channel to conduct a text conversation.
 3. **Screen sharing**: During voice chat, you can share your computer screen with your caller by clicking on the TV icon.
 4. **Video chatting**: You can use video chatting not only between individuals, but also between multiple people by setting up a group DM in advance.
-5. **Shortcuts**: In order to use these functions, shortcut keys are adopted, for example, "Alt+↑" or "Alt+↓" to move between channels, "Ctrl+Enter" to answer incoming calls, and so on.
+5. **Shortcuts**: In order to use these functions, shortcut keys are adopted, for example, "Alt+&uarr;" or "Alt+&darr;" to move between channels, "Ctrl+Enter" to answer incoming calls, and so on.
 This allows you to take quick actions when you are taking minutes or doing other tasks, and helps to facilitate meetings.

 ### References